+Measles

+Rubella

+Chicken Pox

+Mumps

+Head lice

+Pink eye

+Strep throat

+Impetigo

+Ringworm or scabies

+MRSA or staph infections

-As appropriate, the school's administration, teacher or staff members, will send a notice to parents.
+As appropriate e, the school's administration, teacher or staff members, will send a notice to parents.

-The following are guidelines by which a student could be sent home.
-The guidelines can also be used by parents/guardians to make the decision to keep a child at home due to illness and to prevent the spread of infections or viruses.
+used by parent g are guidelines by which a student could be sent home.
+The guidelines can also be as/guardians to make the decision to keep a child at home due to illness and to prevent infections or viruses.

-ш Temperature of 100 degrees or above
+Temperature of 100 degrees or above

 Vomiting or diarrhea

 Nasal discharge of yellow/green color

 Cough in combination with any of the above symptoms

 Any other contagious condition (e.g., "pinkeye")

 An unidentified rash

 Head lice (see school policy below)